MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

         }
     }

-Now that we've setup our data source, we'll need to move onto our `UITableViewDelegate`.
+We've successfully setup our data source and will move on to modifying our `UITableViewDelegate`.
 The main thing we'll need to make sure of is that the height of each cell is being displayed correctly.
 Change your `UITableViewDelegate` to the following:

     // MARK: - UITableViewDelegate